BIVROST/360WebPlayer-for-WordPress/readme.txt

 	Example: `-u--,blfr,-d*2-->90+0.002`

 	Please note that with cubemaps, seams can be visible due to texture filtering - this is most visible on horizontal and vertical crosses.
 It's best you fix them on pictures by duplicating a border into the unused part of the image.
-The 1% zoom with Facebook is to prevent this from happening.
+The 1% zoom with Facebook prevents this from happening.

 = Commercial Use =

-Please note, the player's free license allows only for non-commercial use of the player.
-Commercial use requires you to acquire a license, please see License for details.
+Please note, the player's free license allows only for non-commercial use.
+For commercial use you need to acquire a license, please see License for details.

 == Installation ==

-To add a the BIVROST 360WebPlayer plugin using the built-in plugin installer:
+Add the BIVROST 360WebPlayer plugin using the built-in plugin installer:

-1. Go to `Plugins > Add New > Send plugin` and upload the zip file containing the plugin OR unpack the plugin to `wp-content/plugins/bivrost-360webplayer` directory on the server
+1. Go to `Plugins > Add New > Send plugin` and upload the plugin file
 2. Go to `Plugins > Installed` and enable the plugin

-After instalation, you will have a new button in the WYSYWIG editor.
-Alternatively, use there is a [bivrost-player] shortcode available
+After installation, you will have a new button in the WYSYWIG editor.
+There is a also a [bivrost-player] shortcode available.

 == Frequently Asked Questions ==